Camping gear essentials: 8 must-have items for your next adventure

 LED wireless portable lamp

-These stylish and handy Fermob Balad outdoor lights can be carried, placed on a surface or hung around your campsite.
-The LED light provides 16 hours of glow per charge and has a useful USB recharging point.
-Available in three sizes – 13.5cm, 25cm and 38cm – the smallest also comes in a set of three for £149.
+Designed by Tristan Lohner for Fermob, these stylish and handy Balad outdoor lights can be carried, placed on a surface or hung around your campsite.
+The touch-activated LED light provides up to 14 hours of glow per charge, with a choice of cool or warm light, and can be recharged via USB (cable supplied).
+Available in three sizes – 13.5cm, 25cm and 38cm – the smallest size also comes as a set of three for £179.

 - Stylish design